Foreign Language Proficiency

 - the passing of a proficiency examination administered by one of the foreign language departments, the self-instructional language program or, for languages not in the Vassar curriculum, by the Office of the Dean of Studies;

 - Advanced Placement score of 4 or 5 in a foreign language;

 - SAT II achievement test score in a foreign language of at least 600;

-- equivalent foreign-language coursework completed at another institution; such courses may involve languages not taught at Vassar; or
+- equivalent foreign-language coursework completed at another institution; such courses may involve languages not taught at Vassar, including American Sign Language; or

-- completion of Old English and Beowulf (English 235 and 236); both Old English and Beowulf must be completed to satisfy the requirement.
+- completion of Old English and Beowulf (ENGL 235 and ENGL 236); both Old English and Beowulf must be completed to satisfy the requirement.